 2. Select a bank/credit union

 All of Canada's major banks have branches in Waterloo and there are also several credit unions for you to choose from.
 They all offer a variety of accounts and services, interest rates, and service charges.
-Consider these features, as well as their location, when you choose a financial institution.
+Consider these features, as well as their location, hours of operation and online banking features, when you choose a financial institution.

 - Bank of Montreal (BMO)